rrothenb/the-first-daughter/Research/Samyaza's Narrative Voice - Autism + CPTSD Characteristics.md

 ### Temporal Disruption
 - Present tense intrusions into past tense narration
-- Sudden shifts between "then" (6000 years ago) and "now" (San Fernando Valley)
+- Sudden shifts between "then" (6,000 years ago) and "now" (San Fernando Valley)
-- Uncertain transitions: "I am writing about the third day.
-Or maybe the fourth.
-Or maybe I'm writing about yesterday."
+- Collapse of time between the moment of loss and the present moment of writing

+### The Gap Between Memory and Knowledge
+- Clear distinction between what he witnessed (life with Awan) and what he learned (the flood)
+- The horror of reconstruction—imagining what he didn't see
+- Textual analysis as both coping mechanism and source of retraumatization

 ### White Space as Communication
 - Literal gaps in the text where he cannot continue
 - Section breaks that indicate "I walked away and came back"
-- Blank pages between fragments
+- Incomplete sentences that trail off

 ### Meta-Commentary
 - Direct acknowledgment of his writing process
 - Statements about what he cannot write, will not write, should write
-- Recognition of his own patterns: "I'm doing the thing where I describe technical details to avoid feelings again"
+- Recognition of his own patterns: "I'm doing the thing where I analyze Hebrew etymology to avoid feelings again"

 ### Sensory Anchoring
 - Grounding in specific, measurable details when overwhelmed
 - Return to safe sensory observations (current temperature, sound of traffic, texture of paper)
-- Contrasting ancient sensory memories with present-day San Fernando Valley sensations
+- Contrasting vivid ancient memories with the muted present

 ### Failed Organizational Systems
-- Multiple abandoned attempts at structure (chronological, geographical, by person, by theme)
+- Multiple abandoned attempts at structure (chronological, thematic, by source text)
 - Lists that break down mid-list
 - Outlines that never get filled in

-### Contradictory Statements
-- Not as confusion, but as genuine shifts in understanding
-- "She was the most important person in the world. / She was one person among thousands. / Both of these are true."
+- Comparative textual analyses that lead nowhere

 ### Literal Confrontation with Euphemism
 - Active rejection of comforting language
-- "They say 'passed away.'
-They drowned.
-That's the accurate verb."
+- "The text says 'perished.'
+The accurate word is 'drowned.'
+The text does not want to say 'drowned' because drowning is specific and horrible and 'perished' sounds peaceful."

 ---